tc39/proposal-temporal/docs/zoneddatetime.md

 - `'ceil'`: Always round up, towards the end of time.
 - `'floor'`, `'trunc'`: Always round down, towards the beginning of time.
   (These two modes behave the same, but are both included for consistency with `Temporal.Duration.prototype.round()`, where they are not the same.)
-- `'nearest'`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
+- `'halfExpand'`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
   When there is a tie, round up, like `'ceil'`.

 Example usage: